siquick/phapi_python/readme.md

 Python library for the Performance Horizon API.
 --

+### Requirements & Depedencies

 You'll need to create a `config.py` file following the template in `config_template.py`.
 You will need the `requests` library installed.

+Payloads and descriptions of API methods available at https://docs.performancehorizon.apiary.io/#

 ### Syntax and example